Skip To Main Content

 Any student that has an idea for a club that interests them and thinks it will interest other students at BLMS can follow these steps to start a new club:

-- Turn in the application and signatures to the Bookkeeper
+4. Turn in the application and signatures to the Bookkeeper

 Student Drop-off/Pick-up

 The main drop-off and pick-up site is located on the northeast side of campus.
 Enter the main entrance driveway and immediately turn right into the “loop area” to access this.
-(Please note: While parent/guardian/caretakers may certainly drop off or pick up students in the loop area of the school, it is not advised to park in this area, as this area is a restricted fire lane – it is a $250 fine).
+(Please note: While parents/guardians/caretakers may certainly drop off or pick up students in the loop area of the school, it is not advised to park in this area, as this area is a restricted fire lane – it is a $250 fine).
 When the loop is full, waiting is permitted on the west side of the school, along SE 32nd Street.
 Alternatively, parking is available on the east side of the school, along SE 32nd Street, and students can walk from the school to safely meet cars there.

 Visitors to the school may use any space in the large parking lot near the field.
 Even if you remain in your vehicle, cars should be within an allocated space and not preventing others from leaving.